nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 2 → Conducting User Research.md

 ### Introduction
 Hello!
 Thanks for coming along to talk to me today.
 I am Nihit, a Doctor & UI UX Designer.
 I would like to ask you a series of questions about your experience with ....
 As you know, the aim of the research is to find out about what people's experience has been regarding ...
 I don't expect this to last very long, probably about 15-20 minutes.
+I just need to check out a few things before we get started.
+I know that we talked about recording this interview, but I want to check it again, is that okay?
+Also, if you want to stop at any time or if I ask you a question, that you don't want to answer, please feel free to say so.
-I just need to check out a few things before we get started I hope this conversation today, turns out to be pleasant & interesting for the both of us.
+I hope this conversation today, turns out to be pleasant & interesting for the both of us.

-Hello, My name is Nihit, I am a Doctor & an aspiring UX UI Designer.
-I would be asking you a series of questions & I would like 15-30 minutes of your time.
-For better research, I would like to record this session, Can I do that?
-I am researching for an app about mental well being & I want to learn a few things from you as part of my research, so that I can create an app that fulfils the need represented by many people.
-There are no right & wrong answers here, so please talk freely & let me know if there is anything I can do to make you comfortable.
+Do you have any questions for me before we get started?